Assessment Mission Statement:

 How long will the tests last?

 Please budget about 3 hours if you are taking both the Math and English placement tests at the same time.
-If you are taking the English Placement test only, budget 2 hours.
+If you are taking the English Placement test only, budget 2-2 1/2 hours.
 If you are taking only the ESL test, budget 2 ½ hours.
-For the Math (only) test budget about 1 ½ hours and allow 1 hour for the Chemistry 101 readiness exam.
+For the Math (only) test budget about 1 ½-2 hours.

 What rules must be observed during the test?

 If you scheduled an appointment for a test in the Assessment Office, staff will provide you with brief instructions as to what you need to know and where to go.
 The proctor(s) in the computer lab will also provide you with instructions once you arrive and enter the lab.

 No food or beverages will be allowed.
 You may not use textbooks, notes, dictionaries, or calculators.
 Turn cell phones off.
 You may not use the computer for anything other than taking the assessment exam.

 Any form of fraud (using a false name or social security/ID number, taking the exam for another student or any other form of cheating) constitutes a violation of the Standards of Student Conduct and may result in disciplinary action.

 Your proctor will explain the process once you are in the Assessment Computer Lab.
 It is important that you enter your correct student ID number that starts with 88.
 The Admissions Office can provide you with your student ID number.
 Do not use your driver’s license number, work identification number, etc. Using such numbers will only delay the time to be able to view your placement results and to register for your classes.